Projection Pursuit Gaussian Process Regression: Review on Gaussian process regression

 Compared to isotropic models, additive models are much more scalable to the dimensionality.
-As shown in Theorem \ref{th:additive}, for a fixed $d$, the rate of convergence of the uniform error is independent of $d$.
-These additive models can even work for high-dimensional settings in the sense that the dimension $d$ is assumed to increase as $n$ increases.
-Theorem \ref{th:additive} shows that as $d$ increases, the error grows linearly in $d$.
-This is a desirable scalability property in interpolation problems, because, in these problems, the rate of convergence in terms of $n$ can be much faster than the linear rate (if $\nu>1$).
+It can be shown that the rate of convergence of the uniform error is independent of $d$.
+Specifically, if $\Phi_1$ is a Mat\'ern correlation function with smoothness $\nu$, the uniform prediction error in (\ref{isotropiclower}) can have a rate of convergence $O(n^{-\nu}\sqrt{\log n})$; see our theoretical results in the Supplementary Materials.

 Despite the above advantages, the limitations of additive models are also evident.
 Only additive functions, i.e., the functions that can be decomposed as the sum of functions such that each of them relies on only one entry of $x$, can be accurately reconstructed.
 This assumption is \textit{not} true for most of the practical problems.
 Consider a two-dimensional input $(x,y)$.
-A simple non-additive function is $F(x,y)=xy+x^2$.
+A simple non-additive function is $f(x,y)=xy+x^2$.
 Figure \ref{fig:additive_model} shows that the additive model cannot fit this function well, while the isotropic model works in this case.